rokubop/serenade-sx-starter/README.md

 ## Install

-Use this template -> Create a new repository

-Clone your repository locally anywhere on your machine (same drive as serenade is installed)
+1. Clone this repository locally (same drive as serenade is installed)

 > Do not clone this folder to `.serenade/scripts`.
 > That is the output folder

-After cloning and `cd` to your folder, run:
+2. After cloning and `cd` to your folder, run:
 ```bash
 npm install
 ```

-Then, run first time setup script:
+3. Then, run first time setup script:
 ```bash
 npm run setup
 ```